rishisareen/rishisareen-old.github.io/_posts/2022-01-30-bergman70-dot-3-kolhapur-Jan30-race-report.markdown

 Reaching highway, I carefully merged into the main traffic and settled down in an easy comfortable rhythm.
 Now it was all about executing a solid bike ride.
 Something I had trained for well.

 All settled, it was time for hydration.
-I’ve back cage holder, which keeps 2 water bottles.
+I’ve bottle holder under the seat back.
+It holds 2 water bottles.

-In a practiced motion, I moved right hand behind my back to grip the bottle.
+In a practiced motion, I moved my right hand behind to grip the bottle.
 Eyes remained focused on the road.
-The hand moved in air, no bottle came in contact.
-I glanced back -  no water bottle on the right side!!
-What!!!!
-Shocked, I realized one bottle was gone.
+The hand moved in the air, no bottle came in contact.
+I carefully glanced back -  no water bottle on the right side!!
+Oops, where did this go!
 Anxiously, I checked left side.
 Nope, no bottle there too.
+Somehow both bottles were gone!!

 **Damn, damn, DAMN!!!!**